zulip/zulip/docs/tutorials/screenshot-and-gif-software.md

 ### Browser
 - Firefox can take screenshots without any plugins (stable feature starting from v57)
     - You can find it under `page actions / Take a screenshot`
-    - It is capable of screenshoting the entire page, visible area and individual DOM elements
+    - It is capable of screenshotting the entire page, visible area and individual DOM elements
 - [LightShot Screenshot](https://app.prntscr.com/en/index.html) (Chrome, Firefox, IE & Opera)

 ### macOS